-Just round the corner from Roman Road St Margaret's House is one of those long-established charities who have been supporting the community and local creative life since it was set up in 1889.
-From its elegant, Georgian premises on Old Ford Road, St Margaret's House now offers the vegan Gallery Cafe, a yoga practice called Yoga Nest, a gallery space and Ayoka, it's charity shop with an eBay store.
+Just round the corner from Roman Road St Margaret’s House is one of those long-established charities that have been supporting the community and local creative life since it was set up in 1889.
+From its elegant, Georgian premises on Old Ford Road, St Margaret’s House now offers the vegan Gallery Cafe, a yoga space called The Canvas, a gallery area and Ayoka, its charity shop with an eBay store.

 Best public places in Globe Town

-The East End's landscape was irrevocably marked by World War Two.
-Globe Town is noticeable for remaining Victorian buildings that survived the war, including Bethnal Green Library, York Hall and the V&A Museum of Childhood, and its post-war housing estates, including the Cranbrook Estate, which is considered by most architects as one of the finest examples of innovate social housing.
-Another important landmark to visit is the RIBA Award winning Stairway to Heaven memorial, remembering those that died in the Bethnal Green tube disaster during the war.
+The East End’s landscape was irrevocably marked by World War Two.
+Globe Town is noticeable for remaining Victorian buildings that survived the war, including Bethnal Green Library, York Hall and its post-war housing estates, including the Cranbrook Estate, which is considered by most architects as one of the finest examples of innovative social housing.
+Another important landmark to visit is the RIBA Award-winning Stairway to Heaven memorial, remembering those that died in the Bethnal Green tube disaster during the war.